openid/AppAuth-iOS/README.md

 Then, initiate the authorization request.
 By using the `authStateByPresentingAuthorizationRequest` convenience method, the token exchange will be performed automatically, and everything will be protected with PKCE (if the server supports it).
-AppAuth also allows you to perform these requests manually.
-See the `authNoCodeExchange` method in the included Example app for a demonstration.
+AppAuth also lets you perform these requests manually.
+See the `authNoCodeExchange` method in the included Example app for a demonstration:

 ```objc
 // builds authentication request